kavehs87/my3pai-website/README.md

 # my3pai.com - AI-Powered Travel Planning Platform

-A modern travel website built with Vue.js, featuring AI-powered travel planning, creator itineraries, and video content discovery.
+A modern travel website built with Vue.js, featuring AI-powered travel planning, creator maps, and video content discovery.
 This project uses dummy data and is designed to be easily integrated with a Node.js or PHP Laravel backend in the future.

 ## 🌟 Key Features